-Recommended Prerequisites: Middle School Band, Beginning Band or teacher recommendation Credits: 1 semester course, 1 credit per semester.
-The nature of this course allows for successive semesters of instruction at an advanced level provided that defined proficiencies and content standards are utilized.
-Counts as a Directed Elective or Elective for all diplomas

-Fulfills requirement for 1 of 2 Fine Arts credits for the Core 40 with Academic Honors diploma if students are enrolled in another band or orchestra course
+- •Recommended Grade Level: 9, 10, 11, 12 (8th grade by director permission) - •Recommended Prerequisites: Middle School Band, Beginning Band or teacher recommendation - Credits: 1 semester course, 1 credit per semester.
+The nature of this course allows for successive semesters of instruction at an advanced level provided that defined proficiencies and content standards are utilized. - Counts as a Directed Elective or Elective for all diplomas - •Fulfills requirement for 1 of 2 Fine Arts credits for the Core 40 with Academic Honors diploma if students are enrolled in another band or orchestra course - Laboratory Course